LalitDey/e-Book-WebApplication/README.md

 step-2
 ------
-      Create a Database with name "ebook-webapp" in my ssql workbench.
+      Create a Database with name "ebook-webapp" in MySQL server.
                                    -------------
  step-3
  ------